 Make sure that your organization is focused on the right business metrics.
 Operational metrics, such as average handle time (AHT), abandon rate, customer satisfaction (CSAT) and other SLAs are important leading indicators that should be supplemented with business-focused metrics.
 These might include member renewal rates, new member enrollment and even member referral metrics.
 Because the contact center is the primary channel of interaction for members, providing exceptional CX is critical to helping the organization meet its business goals.

-From providing better access to driving down costs, Talkdesk for Healthcare can help you reimagine the contact center.
+From providing better access to driving down costs, Talkdesk Healthcare can help you reimagine the contact center.
 Learn more about how we deployed our award-winning cloud contact center at a Fortune 100 healthcare organization in just five days to help them ensure business continuity.